-The WVHCA erred in finding "no issue with the lawfulness and appropriateness of the Standards under which Village Caregiving's application is being reviewed.
-(See D.R.
-26).
-The WVHCA further found "[t]he In-Home Personal Care Services Standards approved by the governor on April 27, 2023 were promulgated in accordance with the West Virginia Code § 16-2D-6, et. seq, and are applicable to Village Caregiving's CON application."
-(See D.R.
-39).
+The WVHCA erred in finding "[t]he Authority finds no issue with the lawfulness and appropriateness of the Standards under which Right at Home's application is being reviewed."
+(Application Decision at pg.
+13).
+The WVHCA further found "[t]he In-Home Personal Care Services Standards approved by the governor on April 27, 2023, were promulgated in accordance with the West Virginia Code § 16-2D-6, et. seq and are applicable to Elder Aide's CON application."
+(Application Decision at pg.
+27).

 The WVHCA relied solely on the 2023 Need Methodology referenced above in an attempt to show unmet need.
-However, as discussed below, the standards were improperly promulgated by the WVHCA and as such, unmet need is being artificially inflated, thus, the WVHCA erred when it relied on such calculation.
-Most significantly, the WVHCA has admitted that it increased the percentage for unmet need based on a rumor that the West Virginia Bureau for Medical Services (BMS) was going to eliminate subcontracting for Medicaid In-Home Personal Care services.
-Infra.
-This was in addition to admitting that it has no actual knowledge of unmet need in Putnam or Fayette County.
-(See D.R.
-1547:23-24; 1548:1-6).
-Not only does this invalidate the 2023 standards relied on by the WVHCA, but it also highlights that there is, in fact, no actual unmet need.
+However, as discussed below, the standards were improperly promulgated by the WVHCA and as such, unmet need is being artificially inflated, thus, the WVHCA erred when it relied on such calculation.3 Most significantly, the WVHCA has admitted that it increased the percentage for unmet need based on a rumor that the West Virginia Bureau for Medical Services (BMS) was going to eliminate subcontracting for Medicaid In-Home Personal Care services.
+Infra.4 This was in addition to admitting that it has no actual knowledge of unmet need in Putnam or Fayette County.